muiz95/Fantasy-Premiere-League-Optimization/README.md

 The goal of this project is to create a predictive model for the Fantasy Premier League.
 The model is meant to suggest the best players to select for each gameweek to maximize the total amount of points while minimizing the amount spent.

+### Problem Area:
+My area of interest is the application of data science in the prediction and optimization of team selection in the Fantasy Premier League(FPL).
+FPL is a popular online fantasy soccer league that focuses on the English Premier League and its player performances each game week.
+Participants in the fantasy league select a team of real premier league players and earn points based on their real life performance given certain point criteria.
+The challenge of the league is creating a team that maximises point accumulation while within a fixed budget constraint and adhering to basic football rules with regards to team formation and player positions.
+The opportunity here is to make a machine learning model that can assist the FPL players in optimising their team selection and make data driven decisions to improve their teams performance and rankings based on previous trends.

+### The User:
+The users experiencing these problems are FPL players, Premier League enthusiasts, bettors and betting companies.
+FPL players and enthusiasts invest time and effort in selecting their FPL teams and player transfers throughout the season.
+By benefiting from the outcomes of this project, FPL players can make more strategic decisions and achieve higher rankings to succeed in the game and possibly win cash prizes.
+Betting companies can benefit from the outcome of this FPL prediction model by using these informed decisions to optimise their odds and potentially attract more customers.

+### The Big Idea:
+Machine Learning can provide solutions to FPL optimization challenges by analysing historical premier league data and making data driven decisions.
+It can also help in analysing team statistics.
+This could involve predicting player performance for upcoming fixtures, identifying fixtures that FPL players can capitalise on, optimising player transfers when players get injured.
+Past approaches to this problem have included manual fixture analysis, statistical modelling, heuristic-based strategies, etc.
+Application of machine learning models such as regression for price prediction, classification models to classify players based on good and risky pick, time series forecasting for player price changes, etc

+### The Impact:
+The impact of this project can be beneficial for FPL players and betting companies.
+FPL players spend hours competing and strategizing in the game.
+This could optimize their team selection towards improved rankings and possible cash prizes.
+Betting companies can use this project for making more informed decisions about odds and increase in user engagement

 The `notebooks` folder contains my jupyter notebook:

 1. `Final Project.ipynb` <br>